-The EMX48 stimulus matrix too is used e. g. for engaging and switching stimulus tasks.
+The EMX48 stimulus matrix too is used e.g. for engaging and switching stimulus tasks.
 It holds 48 power relays with max.
-90 W switching power, max.
+90 W switching power and which are designed for 230 V voltage and max.
 2A switching current.

 There are 48 stimulus channels (one-wire technique) for potential free stimulation and measurement.